azure-ad-b2c/apps/apps/web-dotnet-fw-owin-oidc/readme.md

 2. Select **MVC (.NET version) Controller – Empty**.
 3. Select **Add**.
 4. Name it **AccountController** and then select **Add**.
-5. Replace the code with the follwoing:
+5. Replace the code with the following:

     ```csharp
     using Microsoft.Owin.Security;